MA Theatre Lab

 5. Does RADA hold open days for the MA Theatre Lab programme?

-The deadline for application to the MA Theatre Lab programme was 31 March 2017.
+The deadline for application to the MA Theatre Lab programme is 28 February 2018.
 If you are selected for audition, we will invite you to RADA in May for a workshop-based session and an interview.

 7. Do RADA hold auditions outside of London?